-These following women are showing that being ethical and using only vegan products can still produce amazing quality and the same effects as anything that is not vegan.
-I myself love using reviews and comments about products as a way to hold companies up to their word and these ethical and vegan beauty bloggers do a great job at their reviews and offer a trusted opinion.
+Most of us love using reviews and comments about products and these ethical and vegan beauty bloggers do a great job at their reviews and offer a trusted opinion.

 Cruelty-Free Becky is another great find.
 She has a natural softness and kindness that makes her easy to watch on her YouTube videos.
 Her YouTube videos are focused on all sorts of vegan topics from fashion, food, travel and beauty.
 Her beauty reviews are where the cake is at.
-She covers products, brands and has application tutorials – great for makeup slackers like myself.
+She covers products, brands and has application tutorials perfect for make-up enthusiasts.

 Becky’s Instagram is also beautiful.
 I love the layouts and enjoy seeing her feed.
 Her posts are diverse and interactive.
 It’s not full of her personality and style.